GePajarinen/SQL-for-Data-Science-Course/README.md

 iii.
 Are you able to infer anything from the location data provided between these two groups?
 Explain.

 <img src="https://github.com/GePajarinen/SQL-for-Data-Science-Course/blob/main/mapa.jpg?raw=true" alt="map result" style="height: 100px; width:100px;"/>
+**The two bars with the best qualification are located on the west side of the city.
+As we go to the east, the qualification goes down.
+The bar with the least amount of stars is located on the east art of the city**

+The Fox & Fiddle 2.5
+The Charlotte Room 3.5
+Halo Brewery 4.0
+Cabin Fever 4.5

 SQL code used for analysis: